 - Length of temporary closure

 - Key things to note

-Failure to notify the Ministry of a closure is a breach of the Education Act 1989 and the ECE Funding Handbook.
+You must notify us if you temporarily close your service.
+Failure to do so is a breach of the Education and Training Act 2020 and the ECE Funding Handbook.

-Examples of when services may close temporarily include:
+Examples of when your service may close temporarily and voluntarily include:

 - not having a person responsible.

-Services will not be eligible to receive funding when they are voluntarily temporarily closed.
+Your service will not be eligible to receive funding when it is voluntarily temporarily closed.

 Last reviewed: Has this been useful?
 Give us your feedback